xlang-ai/OpenAgents/README.md

 Current language agent frameworks aim to facilitate the construction of proof-of-concept language agents while neglecting the non-expert user access to agents and paying little attention to application-level designs.
 We built OpenAgents, an open platform for using and hosting language agents in the wild of everyday life.

-Inspired by OpenAI ChatGPT Plus products, we have now implemented three agents in OpenAgents, and we host them on [demo](https://chat.xlang.ai) for free use!
+We have now implemented three agents in OpenAgents, and we host them on [demo](https://chat.xlang.ai) for free use!
 1. Data Agent for data analysis with Python/SQL and data tools;
 2. Plugins Agent with 200+ daily tools;
 3. Web Agent for autonomous web browsing.

+OpenAgents can analyze data, call plugins, control your browser as ChatGPT Plus, but with OPEN Code for
+1. Easy deployment
+2. Full stack
+3. Chat Web UI
+4. Agent methods
+5. …

 OpenAgents enables general users to interact with agent functionalities through a web UI optimized for swift responses and common failures, while offering developers and researchers a seamless deployment experience on local setups, providing a foundation for crafting innovative language agents and facilitating real-world evaluations.
 We elucidate both the challenges and promising opportunities, aspiring to set a foundation for future research and development of real-world language agents.

 ## 🔥 News

+- **[2023, Oct 18]** Try out [our Lemur](https://github.com/OpenLemur/Lemur), the SOTA and open-sourced foundation models for language agents, matching ChatGPT on 15 agent tasks!
-- **[2023, Oct 17]** We've released OpenAgents tech report, check it out 🤗 [here](https://huggingface.co/papers/2310.10634)!
+- **[2023, Oct 17]** Check out the OpenAgents paper [here](https://arxiv.org/abs/2310.10634)!
 - **[2023, Oct 13]** We've released OpenAgents platform code for all three agents, server backend and frontend!
 Feel free to setup your localhost one, and play with OpenAgents!
 - **[2023, Aug 17]** Our platform has officially reached 500 users! 🚀
 - **[2023, Aug 8]** We've released [OpenAgents demos](https://chat.xlang.ai), including Data, Plugins, and Web agents!
 Check [tutorials](https://docs.xlang.ai/category/user-manual) and [use cases](https://docs.xlang.ai/category/use-cases)!